tweedegolf/storage-abstraction/README.md

 npm run test-b2
 ```

-To run a generic Jasmine test that uses local storage and does not require any credentials use this command:

-`npm run test-jasmine`
+As you can see in the file `package.json`, the command sets the `type` environment variable which is read by Jasmine.

-To run all tests:
+To run all Jasmine tests consecutively:

 ```bash
 npm run test-all
 ```

 You can find some additional non-Jasmine tests in the file `tests/test.ts`.
-You can test a single type of storage or run all tests, just open the file and uncomment you want to run and:
+First select which type of storage you want to test, then uncomment the API calls you want to test, and finally run:

 `npm test`

 ## Example application

+> NOTE: not yet update to API 2.0!

 A simple application that shows how you can use the storage abstraction package can be found in [this repository](https://github.com/tweedegolf/storage-abstraction-example).
 It uses and Ts.ED and TypeORM and it consists of both a backend and a frontend.